agnwinds/python/docs/sphinx/source/ProgrammerNotes.rst

 printf statements should be avoided, particular in the main code.
 Python has its own replacements for these commands, e.g Log and Error which standardize the outputs and allow for managing what is printed to the screen in multprocessor mode.
+There is also a command line switch that contorls the amount of information that is printed to the screen.
+Specific errors are only logged for a limited number of times, after which they are merely counted.
+A log of the number of times each error has occurred is printed out at the end of each run and for each thread.
+(Additional detailes can be found in the Doxygen header for xlog.c)

 Structures
 ==========